BuckarooBanzay/epic/doc/basic-concept.md

 It can be on the other side of the world if needed...
 Functions can also call each other or themselfes (but be cautious with that!)

-The [epic](./blocks/epic.md) block acts as a starting point for players and executes a *main* and an optional *exit* / *abort* function.
+The [epic](./blocks/epic.md) block acts as a starting point for players and executes a function at the specified position.

-## Main function

-This function gets called on the start of the epic.

-## Exit function

-This function gets called if the epic exits (for whatever reason).
-Cleanup stuff should be done in here (remove nodes, teleport out of the arena, etc)

-## Abort function
+# Abort/Exit hooks

+Hooks are placeable blocks that point to a function that gets executed in certain cases:

-This function gets called if the player dies/disconnects/timeouts or executes `/epic_abort`
+The *abort* hook is called if the player aborts or dies:
+* On death
+* On disconnect
+* On `/epic_abort`

+The *exit* hook runs on every abort/exit condition:

+* Main epic finished
+* Player death
+* Player logout
+* Manual abort with `/epic_abort`

+The *exit* hook is intended for cleanup or revert operations, such as:

+* Reset skybox
+* Reset position of player
+* etc.

 # Function composition